giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 - Reliability and performance: Peaks in cloud demand for generative AI queries can create large queues and latency, and in some cases even lead to denial of service.
-In some cases, limited or no connectivity requires running the workloads at the edge.
+Further, limited or no connectivity generally requires running the workloads at the edge.

 - Privacy, security, and personalization: A "private mode" allows users to strictly utilize on-device (or near-the-device) AI to enter sensitive prompts to chatbots,